Smith of Wootton Major

 Smith of Wootton Major, first published in 1967, is a novella by J. R. R. Tolkien.
 It tells the tale of a Great Cake, baked for the once in twenty-four year Feast of Good Children.
 The Master Cook, Nokes, hides some trinkets in the cake for the children to find; one is a star he found in an old spice box.
 A boy, Smith, swallows the star.
 On his tenth birthday the star appears on his forehead, and he starts to roam the Land of Faery.
-After twenty-four years the Feast comes around again, and Smith surrenders the star to Alf, the new Master Cook.
+In a later Feast, Smith surrenders the star to Alf, the new Master Cook.
 Alf bakes the star into a new Great Cake for another child to find.

 Scholars have differed on whether the story is an allegory or is, less tightly, capable of various allegorical interpretations; and if so, what those interpretations might be.
 Suggestions have included autobiographical allusions such as to Tolkien's profession of philology, and religious interpretations such as that Alf is a figure of Christ.
 The American scholar Verlyn Flieger sees it instead as a story of Faërie in its own right.

 This was Tolkien's last major work published before his death in 1973.